lhovon/how2sde/README.md

 The rest is highly recommended but obviously it's a whole textbook so it would take a long time, I have not read it fully.

 To do the coding examples, e.g. [https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-api.pdf](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-api.pdf) see the [Setup a C dev environment](#setup-a-c-dev-environment) section.
-C is syntactically very similar to Java, Javascript and a lot of other languages (because it is their ancestor).
+C is the ancestor to lots of other languages and is thus syntactically similar.

 In parallel, you can follow the [Process monitoring tutorial](https://linuxjourney.com/lesson/tracking-processes-top) to peek inside what's happening in the OS.
 I think the book shows off some of these tools in the examples as well.